-After reading the Study Materials thoroughly, you should go through the Updates provided in the RTP and then proceed to solve the questions given in the RTP on your own.
-RTP is in an effective tool to revise and refresh the concepts and provisions discussed in the Study Material.
-RTPs are provided to you to help you assess your level of preparation.
-Hence you must solve the questions given therein on your own and thereafter compare your answers with the answers given therein.
+After completing the above process, you should go through the Updates provided in the RTP and then proceed to solve the questions given in the RTP on your own.
+RTPs are provided to you to check your preparation standards and hence it must be solved on your own in a time-bound manner.